awjuliani/awjuliani.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: repositories
 description: A list of repositories which I am either the owner or a main contributor of.
-Mainly focused on deep reinforcement learning and navigation.
 nav: true
 nav_order: 3
 ---